andrelkj/GravidadeZero/README.md

 - `pip install robotframework-databaselibrary` - Gives access to the database through robot
 - `pip3 install psycopg2` - Connect to the postgreSQL database natively

+# Database.robot
+Here we're creating a task that will return the application to default.
+Meaning that after running all database entered information will be deleted and the application will run as if it was the first time.

+**Important:** always disconnect from data base after finishing the task.
+(BEST PRACTICE)

+# Usefull terminal commands

+- robot -l NONE tasks/Delorean.robot - runs the file without returning outputs.
+It's mostly used for tasks.

 ---
 # Important links